jainayush975/Interactive-Shell/README.md

-This shell in C has been made by Ayush Jain (201501209).
+# Shell in C

+##Fully functional shell in c with some extra commands

-I have implemented following features:
+###Has following features:
 1. Shell Prompt which shows username and current directory
 2. Execute builtin commands
 3. Background process with &
 4. Custum made commands for echo, pwd, cd , jobs ,kjob ,killallbg
 5. System commands with and without arguments
 6. pinfo :​  prints the process related info of your shell program
 7. Printing appropriate errors to stderr
 8. User can type the command anywhere in the command line i.e. by giving spaces, tabs etc